Mikhail Tanich: Biography

 In the beginning of the 1960s he wrote a song The Textile Town, written in collaboration with the Soviet composer Yan Frenkel, became a hit.
 It was sung by a number of popular singers including Raisa Nemetova and Maya Kristalinskaya.
+Together with Yury Saulsky, the poet wrote the schlager ‘Black Cat’.
+Tanich also called the patriotic song ‘Confession of Love’, written together with Serafim Tulikov, one of his favourite songs.